standardebooks/tools/README.md

 ## macOS users

 These instructions were tested on macOS 10.12 and 10.13.
 Your mileage may vary.
-Corrections and fixes to these steps are welcomed, as the SE maintainers don't have access to Macs.
+Corrections and fixes to these steps are welcomed, as the SE maintainers don’t have access to Macs.

 1. Install the [Homebrew package manager](https://brew.sh).
-Or, if you already have it installed, make sure it's up to date:
+Or, if you already have it installed, make sure it’s up to date:

     ```shell
     brew update